Electro (Marvel Comics): Max Dillon

-Electro was among the villains who were captured by Ultra Living Brain.
-After Spider-Man defeated the Sinister Six-type Super-Adaptoid, Ultra Living Brain teleported the villains away.

-Electro battles Spider-Man again, which affects his spider-senses.
-During the battle, Spider-Man's long-lost sidekick Spider-Boy shows up.
-To Spider-Man's surprise, Spider-Boy reveals his fangs and subjects Electro to his paralyzing venom.
-Spider-Boy advises Spider-Man to web him up for the police and leave a "Courtesy of Your Friendly Neighborhood Spider-Man" notice.

 Francine Frye

 The second Electro, Francine Frye, in the cover of The Amazing Spider-Man vol. 4, #17, art by Alex Ross.

 Debuting in The Amazing Spider-Man vol. 3 #2 (July 2014) Francine Frye is a woman who is a fan of supervillains.
 At some point, she befriended Electro.
 At the time when Electro was losing control of his abilities, she was visited by him.
-When attempting to kiss Electro, Francine died from electrocution.
+When attempting to kiss Electro, Frye died from electrocution.

-Ben Reilly / Jackal II later revived her in a clone body with her soul intact, lacking her piercings and tattoos.
-After he summoned her to help persuade Electro to go through with the procedure that would repower him, it turned out that Electro's saliva was mixed in with Francine's DNA, which led to her kissing Dillon enough to kill him and becoming the second Electro.
+Ben Reilly / Jackal later revived her in a clone body with her soul intact, lacking her piercings and tattoos.
+After he summoned her to help persuade Electro to go through with the procedure that would repower him, it turned out that Electro's saliva was mixed in with Frye's DNA, which led to her kissing Dillon enough to kill him and becoming the second Electro.
 She later encountered Prowler, at the time when he infiltrated New U Technologies.
 During the chase, Electro accidentally caused the apparent death of Prowler causing Jackal to make a clone of him.

-During the "Dead No More: The Clone Conspiracy" storyline, Francine assists Rhino in attacking Spider-Man when he infiltrates New U Technologies.
-Both of them are defeated.
-When Prowler has not returned from his mission to Alcatraz, the villains he cloned start fighting again enough for Jackal to send Francine to have Madame Web's clone find Prowler.
-Francine shocks the answers out of Madame Web's clone as Julia Carpenter feels it on her end.
-After Julia Carpenter escapes, Francine confronts Prowler as his body starts failing.
-Prowler tries to escape Francine's wrath in Alcatraz, which proves difficult with her powers and his dying body.
-Using his weapons, the gift shop, and his strategic thinking, Prowler manages to defeat the simple-minded Francine.

-When Jackal's police contact Chief Anderson tells him about where the clone of Gwen Stacy is, Jackal sends Rhino and Electro to Horizon University.
-When they retrieve the Gwen Stacy clone, she tells them to bring Kaine due to his encounter with the Carrion virus that might help in Jackal's research.
-Anna Marie Marconi persuades them to bring her along too since she also studied Kaine and the drug.
-Both villains agree to the terms.
-Electro later assists Doctor Octopus into fighting Spectro, following his failed attempt to make off with a test subject, where she is able to knock him out.